ManoharShetty507/web-game-docker-container/README.md

 # Web-game-docker-container
 Build own image and push it to Docker Hub

-Check for the available images. docker images
+Check for the available images
+## docker images

 Check for the running containers. docker ps